PoojaBrahma/EXNO-4-DS/README.md

 # RESULT:

-Thus the given data, Feature Encoding, Transformation process and save the data to a file was performed successfully.
+Thus, Feature selection and Feature scaling has been used on the given data set.